2008 Major League Baseball postseason: (2) Philadelphia Phillies vs. (4) Milwaukee Brewers

 The Phillies defeated the Brewers in four games to return to the NLCS for the first time since 1993.

 Cole Hamels pitched eight shutout innings of two-hit ball while striking out nine as the Phillies prevailed by a 3–1 score in Game 1.
 Brett Myers helped lead the Phillies to victory in Game 2 with a solid seven-inning performance as they took a 2–0 series lead heading to Milwaukee.
 In the first postseason game in Milwaukee in 26 years, Dave Bush pitched five shutout innings and the bullpen held the Phillies to one run scored as the Brewers took Game 3.
 In Game 4, Jimmy Rollins, Pat Burrell, and Jayson Werth all homered for the Phillies as they won to close out the series.
+This was the first playoff series won by the Phillies since winning the National League pennant in 1993.